40th Annual Buffalo Juneteenth Celebration

 The Juneteenth Festival of Buffalo is the third largest in the country.
 Its mission is to “actively preserve and promote the broad spectrum of African American heritage through educational and cultural activities that will benefit the community as a whole.”

-Enjoy this “Juneteenth Celebration Weekend” on The People’s Station 93.7 WBLK!
+Enjoy "Juneteenth" all this weekend with The One Station For Every Generation!
+The People's Station 93.7 WBLK!

 Ancestral Voices: Esoteric African Knowledge'If you disassociate yourself with your Ancestral heritage, be that Japanese, Chinese, Indian, African, you are lost to your ancestral cultural heritage, because if you’re asleep to that, you’re asleep spiritually and if you’re asleep spiritually you can be oppressed and manipulated.'NOW AVAILABLE ON DIGITAL DOWNLOADhttps://vimeo.com/ondemand/34118More info and DVD purchase here (PayPal)...www.ancestralvoices.co.uk/av1Part 2 now in progress...see how you can contribute to making this film a reality.www.ancestralvoices.co.uk/av2#AncestralVoices

 Posted by Ancestral Voices: Esoteric African Knowledge on Monday, November 22, 2010